The Ohio Story: The Ohio Story television series (1953–1961)

 Twenty-six Ohio Story television broadcasts were produced annually in the first few years, dropping later to 13 per year.
 Only six television shows were made in 1960.
 The last Ohio Story television episode aired on WSTV-TV in Steubenville, Ohio, in May 1961.

-In 1957, Ohio Bell aired a 10-minute television episode titled “Ohio Story Anniversary” during “Ohio Story” week in Ohio.
+In 1957, Ohio Bell aired a 10-minute television episode titled "Ohio Story Anniversary" during "Ohio Story" week in Ohio.
 The episode highlights how the series began and what kind of stories they planned to tell in the future.

-Nelson Olmsted, a famous Hollywood actor and host of some radio episodes and almost all television episodes, noted that the children who were two years old when the series began are now in college and starting to write their own version of The Ohio Story.
-This episode is on the Hagley Library website.
+Nelson Olmsted, host of some radio episodes and almost all television episodes, noted that the children who were two years old when the series began are now in college and starting to write their own version of The Ohio Story.
+The 10th anniversary episode is on the Hagley Library website.

-In 1961, The Ohio Story radio and television series came to an end.
+In March 1961, The Ohio Story radio and television series came to an end.
 C.O.
 Poleni, Assistant VP of Ohio Bell Telephone, explained it this way: "The time has come to change the direction of our television programming.
-The advantages gained by our co-sponsorship of the Bell Telephone Hour and by use of more flexible, local television attractions are among the major considerations in this decision.”
+The advantages gained by our co-sponsorship of the Bell Telephone Hour and by use of more flexible, local television attractions are among the major considerations in this decision."

 The television programs continued to be available for loan through libraries and shown at Rotary, Elks, Lions, and other fraternal group meetings, as well as in-school classes, for years after.